The International Trade Blog Export Compliance

 In casual conversation, exporters tend to use Schedule B code, HS code, and HTS code interchangeably.
 That’s because they understand that these codes are used to classify their products for customs.
 However, it’s important to understand the differences.
 Here’s how you can distinguish between them to make sure you’re using the right code at the right time.

 What Are HS Numbers?

 The Harmonized System classification is a six-digit standard, called a subheading, for classifying traded products.
-HS numbers are used by customs authorities around the world to identify products for duties and taxes.
-Here’s a little more about HS numbers:
+HS numbers (also known as HS codes) are used by customs authorities around the world to identify products for duties and taxes.

 - There are six digits in an HS number;